ghazariann/minik8s/README.md

 3. After the unit test passes, the executa file is build and published to the bin directory of the machine
 4. After the above 2 and 3 are passed, for the case of merging into Master, docker-related images will be built and pushed to dockerhub.

-**Testing**：: The project files and test files were put in the same folder.
-You can run the entire project tests using command `go test ./...`.

 ## Components